taybenlor/runno/packages/website/src/pages/articles/sandbox-python.md

 ## 2. How I made the runno package using `deno compile`

+_Note: I'm going to skip over the bit where I built Runno and what it is.
+It's a tool for running programming languages in the browser.
+You can find out more by browsing this website._

 In the opening section I mentioned that Runno is built for the browser using Typescript.
 So how did I get it running in Python?
 Python is a different programming language and does not normally interface with browsers (without the